 In Lithuania, villagers generally wore traditional clothing until about the 19th century. in the seventies.
 Later, urban fashion clothes began to be salted more and more often on Sundays.
 XX a.
 At the beginning of the 19th century, local, but already closer to the city fashion, variants of folk costumes were still worn in Dzūkija and Klaipėda region.
 Elsewhere, only isolated practical (e.g., large woolen scarves, gloves) or custom-related (e.g., ribbons) traditional clothing items were used.

-The legacy of the past Sunday's folk costume was inherited by its successor, the national costume, which became an important symbol of the nation, reflecting the greatness of our ancestors and their artistic taste.
+The beauty of the folk costume of the past departed Sunday was inherited by his successor - the national costume, which has become an important symbol of the nation, a reflection of the ancestry of our ancestors and their artistic taste.

 In Lithuania, the creation of national costumes started quite late, only in the 19th century. and the twentieth century. at the junction.
 As full-fledged traditional clothing was no longer worn in the villages at that time, it became a daunting challenge to recreate it.
 The desire and affair to wear national costumes at the beginning greatly exceeded the process of collecting authentic rural clothing, establishing museums, and research.
 In addition, there have been a number of times when costume designers were more interested in creative rework, rather than historical precision, created by adapting to modern fashions or the specific requirements of the scene.
 XX a.
 In the last decades, the widespread adoption of stylized national costumes in Lithuania created a sharp need to revive the connection necessary for this dress with historical folk clothes, a real, artistically very valuable heritage.